Instances

 1. Navigate to Instances in the configuration’s Main Menu.
 Here you can add, edit, and view instances.
 To add a instance, click the New Instance button.

-2. Set an expression and/or default for each attribute.
-Use the References panel to find and select sources of interest and drag them into any expression.
+1. The Model attributes are shown in the tree.
+Use the tree and Detail and Outline tabs to configure each attribute.
+Use the References panel to find and select sources of interest and drag them directly on the expression or reference field, or into the tree.
+More information on attribute configuration is provided below.
 Click the Submit button when finished.

 See Expressions for more details.